cloudfoundry/ibm-websphere-liberty-buildpack/docs/server-xml-options.md

 ## Server.xml Modifications

-The following modifications happen to your server.xml:
+When a packaged server or a Liberty server directory is pushed, the Liberty buildpack detects the server.xml file along with your application.
+The Liberty buildpack makes the following modifications to the server.xml file.

-* The buildpack ensures there is exactly one `httpEndpoint` element in your configuration.
+* The buildpack ensures that there is exactly one `httpEndpoint` element in the file.
-* The buildpack ensures that the `httpPort` attribute in this element points to a system variable called `${port}`.
-This will replace any existing settings for the `httpPort`.
+* The buildpack ensures that the `httpPort` attribute in the `httpEndpoint` element points to a system variable that is called `${port}`.
-* The buildpack ensures that the `runtime-vars.xml` file is logically merged with your server.xml.
-Specifically, the buildpack accomplishes this by including the element:
-`<include location="runtime-vars.xml" />` in your server.xml.
+* The buildpack ensures that a `runtime-vars.xml` file is logically merged with your server.xml file.
+Specifically, the buildpack appends the line `<include location="runtime-vars.xml" />` to your server.xml file.

-## Referencable Variables
+## Referenceable Variables

-The following variables end up in runtime-vars.xml, and are therefore referencable from a pushed server.xml.
-Note that these variables *are* case-sensitive.
+The following variables are defined in the runtime-vars.xml file, and referenced from a pushed server.xml file.
+All the variables are case-sensitive.

 * **${port}**: The http port that the Liberty server is listening on.
 * **${vcap_console_port}**: The port where the vcap console is running (usually the same as ${port}).
-* **${vcap_app_port}**: The port where the app server is listening (usually the same as ${port})..
+* **${vcap_app_port}**: The port where the app server is listening (usually the same as ${port}).
 * **${vcap_console_ip}**: The IP address of the vcap console (usually the IP address that the Liberty server is listening on).
-* **${application_name}**: The name of the application, as defined using the options in the cf push command.
+* **${application_name}**: The name of the application, as defined by using the options in the cf push command.
-* **${application_version}**: The version of this instance of the application.
+* **${application_version}**: The version of this instance of the application, which takes the form of a UUID, such as b687ea75-49f0-456e-b69d-e36e8a854caa.
-Takes the form of a UUID, such as `b687ea75-49f0-456e-b69d-e36e8a854caa`, that will change with each successive push of the app that contain new code or changes to the application's artifacts.
+This variable changes with each successive push of the application that contains new code or changes to the application artifacts.
 * **${host}**: The IP address of the DEA that is running the application (usually the same as ${vcap_console_ip}).
 * **${application_uris}**: A JSON-style array of the endpoints that can be